SoulaiVang/React-Data-Display/README.md

 ![Example of SSMS connection login](./SQL_Connect.PNG)

 In this example, my `DB_SERVER` would be `SOULAI-PC`.
 You only need the name before the `\` for the server name.
 The database port is usually defaulted to `1433`, but to double-check, you can open up **SQL Server Configuration Manager**.
 Ensure that **TCP/ICP** is enabled, then right-click `Properties` and go over to the `IP Addresses` tab.
 Scroll all the way down to **IPAII**, and there you should see the port number as to which you should set up in your `.env` file.
+If your port is empty for the IPAII, set it to 1433, and restart SQL Server using the same steps from earlier.

 **Please note that in `server.js`, the default `instancename` is SQLEXPRESS.
 If you did not install MS SQL Express, you may need to change this to the correct instancename of your SQL version.
 This can be found after your DB_SERVER after the `\`**